You are here

 Typical Work

-Acts as a resource to paralegals concerning questions or problems they may have arising out of their work, or concerning the litigation support systems used by the division or office;
+Acts as a resource to entry and journey paralegals concerning procedures, best practices, questions or problems that may arise in their work, or concerning the litigation support systems used by the division or office;

-Negotiates and, under attorney supervision, stipulates settlement agreements in administrative cases;
+Negotiates and, under supervision of an assistant attorney general, stipulates settlement agreements in administrative cases;

 Performs other work as required.